Listen To Article

 Mohammed Bagayogo’s other great achievement was to inspire and teach our next great Scholar, Ahmed Baba the Black.

 Number 2 – Ahmed Baba

-Ahmed Baba liked to be called Amin Baba the Black.
+Ahmed was also another African Scholar from Timbuktu and Baba liked to be called Amin Baba the Black.

 From an early age he dedicated his time to learning, surpassing all his contemporaries who regarded him as highly gifted Jurist, Scholar and Imam.